cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 > ## **Challenge**: Adding the corrected jet energy to the LorentzVector
 >
 > If you check the variables above, you will notice that the `jet` object has an energy `e` recorded but also, as you learn from the physics objects lesson, `corre`, which is the corrected energy.
+You can also realize about this if you dump the fields for the jet:
+>
+> ~~~
+> agc_events.jet.fields
+> ~~~
+> {: .language-python}
+>
+> You should find that you can see the `corre` variable, but this should not happen because it should have been recorded as `energy` for the LorentzVector funcionality.
+>
-Inspect and study the file `agc_schema.py` to fix this problem and pass this `corre` energy as the energy to the LorentzVector and not the uncorrected `e` energy.
+> Inspect and study the file `agc_schema.py` to fix this problem and pass this `corre` energy as the energy to the LorentzVector and not the uncorrected `e` energy.
+The changes for `_e` should remain valid for the rest of the objects though.
+Note that you could correct for the `fatjet` also in the same line of action.
 >
 > > ## Solution
 > >